tommyettinger/gdx-backends/README.md

 * GWT: Faster bootstrap process by lazy loading assets.
 See [current PR](https://github.com/libgdx/libgdx/pull/5677) for more information.
 * GWT: Fixed density problems on mobile with new config setting.
 See [current PR](https://github.com/libgdx/libgdx/pull/5691)

+All of these PRs have been merged as of 1.9.12.

 ### 1.910.1

 Use MrStahlfelge's repo, with these JitPack dependencies for GWT: